superstes/growautomation/ReadMe.md

 - improve user-experience
-  - installation per pre-configured image for easy setup
+  - installation using a pre-configured image - plug and play
   - implementing more input _(sensors)_, output _(actors)_ and connection devices for native support _(air speed sensor/window opener actor/analog to digital converter)_

 - hardware
   - integration of a scale so that the harvest can be logged
   - off-grid installation => dyndns and hardware-guide
+  - sensor-controller/sub-agent
+    - we should be able to use an ESP32/ESP8266/RaspberryPico as a wireless source for multiple sensors
+    - this would allow the coverage of multiple distributed input-areas (_p.e. multiple patches on a property_)

 ### Maybe future features